 - 1) Standard box joints Box joints with standard rectangular shaped interlocking fingers.
-JointCAM gives you several layout options, allowing you to create an unlimited variety of joint designs.
+JointCAM gives you several layout options, allowing you to create an unlimited variety of joint designs. - 2) Rounded box joints Similar to standard box joints, with fingers rounded on the back edge.
+One board is cut in the horizontal position to accept a rounded socket. - 3) Double Round box joints A half blind box joint where the fingers are rounded at their ends as well as in between them.

-- 2) Coming Soon!

-- 3) Coming Soon!

-Illustration 29 below depicts a typical box using box joints, with the joints and boards labeled as JointCAM refers to them.
+Illustration 30 below depicts a typical box using standard box joints, with the joints and boards labeled as JointCAM refers to them.
 Note that board "A" always starts with a finger at the top of the joint.
 Both left and right joints can be cut in each others machine location, by keeping the top edge against the vertical fence.

-Illustration 29: Typical Box with Box Joints
+Illustration 30: Typical Box with Box Joints

-The Box Joint Interface
+The Standard Box Joint Interface